High Availability Mount

 Configuring Connection Stability Thresholds

 Stability thresholds can be configured for each backend.
-These thresholds specify the number of successful and unsuccessful connection attempts to use to determine the health of a backend.
+The threshold sets the number of consecutive successful or unsuccessful connection attempts required to change the health state of a backend.
 The default threshold is 1.

-For example, if you specify a threshold of 5, then it will take 5 consecutive failed connection attempts to mark a backend as unhealthy and it will take 5 consecutive successful connection attempts to mark a backend as healthy again.
+For example, with a threshold of 5, it takes 5 consecutive failed connection attempts to mark a backend as unhealthy, and 5 consecutive successful connection attempts to mark it healthy again.

 Health Status

-The status of each backend will determine its use in the pool of high availability connections for the Remote Mount.
-During a failover, a healthy backend with the highest priority will be chosen.
+The status of each backend determines its use in the pool of high availability connections for the Remote Mount.
+During a failover, the healthy backend with the highest priority is chosen.

 Healthy

 A status of Healthy indicates that the backend is operational with no connectivity or access issues.
-The backend is available to be used in the pool of high availability connections.
+The backend is available in the pool of high availability connections.

 Failed

 A status of Failed indicates that the backend is offline or unreachable.
-The health check has failed consecutively for the number of times specified in the Connection Stability Threshold.
+The health check has failed for the number of consecutive attempts specified in the Connection Stability Threshold.
 The backend is removed from the pool of high availability connections.

 The Failed status clears automatically when the backend's connectivity is restored.